North African elephant

 The North African elephant (Loxodonta africana pharaohensis) is an extinct subspecies of the African bush elephant (Loxodonta africana), or possibly a separate elephant species, that existed in North Africa, north of the Sahara, until it died out in Roman times.
 These were the famous war elephants used by Carthage in the Punic Wars, their conflict with the Roman Republic.
 Although the subspecies has been formally described, it has not been widely recognized by taxonomists.
-Other names for this animal include the North African forest elephant, Carthaginian elephant, and Atlas elephant.
-Originally, its natural range probably extended across North Africa and down to the present Sudanese and Eritrean coasts.
+Other names for this animal include the North African forest elephant, and Carthaginian elephant.
+Its natural range probably extended along the coast of the Red Sea, in what is now Egypt, Sudan, and Eritrea, but it may have extended further across northern Africa.

 Description

 Carthaginian frescoes and coins minted by whoever controlled North Africa at various times show very small elephants, perhaps 2.5 m at the shoulder, with the large ears and concave back typical of modern African elephants.
-The North African elephant was smaller than the modern African bush elephant (L. a. africana), probably similar in size to the modern African forest elephant (L. cyclotis).
+Contemporary writers noted that the North African elephant was smaller than the Indian elephant.
+This suggests that the North African elephant was smaller than extant African bush elephants (L. a. africana), possibly similar in size to the modern African forest elephant (L. cyclotis).